rafalp/Misago/docs/developers/admin_actions.rst

 Your admin links will live under ``misago:admin`` namespace, which means they have to be registered in it beforehand.
 Similiarly to Django, Misago uses small discovery routine which discovers modules that are expected to register their urls in admin.

 .. warning::
-   Presented solution is only temporary.
+   Currently only way to register urls in admin site without ingerention into ``misago.admin`` app is to define your patterns in ``models.py`` .
 Starting with Django 1.7, you will have to make decision where to locate code that will register your links in Misago admin and call it within your app ``apps.py`` initializer.

-Depending on structure of your app and your tastes, this module can be one of following:

-* yourapp.adminurls module
-* yourapp.urls.admin module

-Each of those is checked, in this order.
-First one to be found is included in urlconf.
-Once file is found, code within it its executed with assumption that it will register namespaces and patters in Misago admin.

 Admin links are stored within instance of special object :py:class:`misago.admin.urlpatterns.URLPatterns` avaialable under ``misago.admin.urlpatterns``.
 This object exposes two methods as public api: